danfuzz/samizdat/doc/samizdat-1/parsing.md

 Parsing in Samizdat
 ===================

-[It's not yet clear what layer this will end up at.]

 Since parsing is something so many programs have to do, Samizdat offers language-level facilities for building parsers.